 3. A Positive Inner Dialogue Will Transform Your Experience

-The universe has an uncanny way of matching you with the thoughts, feelings, and words that you habitually use.
+The universe has an uncanny way of matching you with the thoughts and beliefs that you habitually use.

 Whatever you give time, attention, and focus to, you will manifest more of.